Akascape/CTkScrollableDropdown/README.md

 # CTkScrollableDropdown
-Replace the old looking tkMenu and add this scrollable dropdown menu in customtkinter optionmenu, combobox, entries, buttons etc...
+Replace the old looking tkMenu and add this new scrollable dropdown menu to customtkinter **optionmenu, combobox, entries, buttons** etc...

 ## Features
 - Rounded corners